 Check Hide Students Without Data if you want to have students without test data omitted from the report.

 - Once you are done choosing report options, select Update Report.

 - The report will generate and then open at the bottom of the page.

 You will see the scores (with additional information) repeated beneath the graph.
-If the assignment type is for reading, you will also see students' IRL and ZPD scores (ZPD scores are not available for Spanish assessments).
+If the assessment type is for reading, you will also see students' IRL and ZPD scores (ZPD scores are not available for Spanish assessments).

-- If you selected a scale earlier, the score in the SS section is shown in the scale you selected earlier.
+- If you selected a scale earlier, the score in the SS section is shown in that scale.